This easy recipe for chicken enchiladas uses rotisserie chicken for a quick dinner. Perfect for leftovers, and freezes well too.

 Easy Chicken Enchiladas

-Sometimes I make a couple with just cheese and salsa.
-Adapt it to your heat tolerance when purchasing the salsa and sauce.
+- Sometimes I make a couple with just cheese and salsa.
+Adapt it to your heat tolerance when purchasing the salsa and the enchilada sauce.

-Affordable, delicious and easy to make.
-If you love Mexican and you’re not already making enchiladas you have to try this recipe.
+Affordable, delicious, and easy to make.
+If you love Mexican flavors and you're not already making enchiladas you have to try this recipe.

 - 1 - 10 oz can enchilada sauce